RichCini/LomasBoards/README.md

 fine).
 The board layout has been compared to the original and any corrections have been made (like positioning/orientation of jumpers, etc.).

-The first run of the board was deffective (ground/Vcc ties), so a second run was made.
-This version had some issues with jumper orientation, but it does not work in the intended test system (a Thunder 186 and ColorMagic two-board configuration).
+The first run of the board was defective (bad ground/Vcc), so a second run was made.
+This second version had some issues with jumper orientation, but it does not work in the intended test system configuration (a Thunder 186 and ColorMagic two-board setup).
 Several sample boards were sent out to other intrepid builders to see if there's something I may have missed after hand-comparing the schematics again.
+Scans of the Lomas schematics are hard to read and some signals had to be verified against a real board.
+I'm hopeful it's something easy to correct.
+All of the chips on my board have been tested in the real ColorMagic.